Project Execution Plan – General Template

 PURPOSE OF GENERIC PROJECT EXECUTION PLAN

 This document has been formulated to enable the compilation of a Project Execution Plan (PEP) for any type of construction project.
-This generic document has been formulated to cover all reasonable variables that would need to be considered.

 It has not been designed as a document that just requires the user to ‘fill in the blanks’, but as a prompting tool that provides a combination of whole generic paragraphs that can be included in any PEP, as well as a selection of further considerations that would need to be specifically incorporated by the author.